Rotterdam Hague Airport to Amsterdam

 Rotterdam The Hague airport (RTM) is the third busiest airport in the Netherlands and is located 6km from Rotterdam city centre and around 60km from central Amsterdam.

-Below we show how to get from Rotterdam airport to Rotterdam centre by public transport and then beyond to Amsterdam and The Hague (Den Haag).
+Below we show how to get from Rotterdam airport to Rotterdam centre by public transport and then beyond to Amsterdam and The Hague (Den Haag) or elsewhere in the Netherlands.

 4. Rotterdam airport taxi rates: to Rotterdam station €25; to Den Haag €55; to Amsterdam approximately €150.